Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

-Time evolution of the average crystallite size shows permanent growth on small times while it saturates {\it (shows a saturation)} around {\it (at about)} $10^7$ DPD steps {\it (is almost constant on times larger than $10^7$ DPD steps)} especially for concentrated systems (Fig. \ref{f_cryst_fraction}b).
-Interestingly, the largest average cluster size is achieved for 90\% polymer volume fraction (see more discussion below). {\it (To check once more how the averaging was performed.
-The data for average cluster size are used in Fig. \ref{f_cryst_fraction}b and in Fig. \ref{fig:acs-n-cf}a.
-According to Pavel, he has used the left limit =5 for all calculations except the old version of Fig. \ref{f_cryst_fraction}b where he has used the left cutoff = 100.
-In the present version of the manuscript, the new Fig. \ref{f_cryst_fraction}b is presented, where Pavel has used the left cutoff =5.
-Therefore, now in all figures showing the average cluster size the small size cutoff =5.
-This means, that some of calculations made by V.A. should be revisited!)}
+Time evolution of the average crystallite size (measured in beads) shows a rather fast growth on times less than $10^6$ DPD steps and much more slow growth on larger times (Fig. \ref{f_cryst_fraction}b).
+Interestingly, the largest average cluster size is achieved for polymer volume fraction in the range $\varphi \in [0.7, 0.95]$ (see more discussion below).
+The data for average cluster size (used in Fig. \ref{f_cryst_fraction}b and in Fig. \ref{fig:acs-n-cf}a below) were obtained using the small size cutoff value equal to 5 in the averaging of the cluster size distribution.